radiodee1/games-llm/src/games/README.md

 ### ALE Epic Runs

 Many of the 'Right-bounces' in this run seemed to me to be very lucky.
 Also, the model stalled sometimes when my code was waiting for the gpt-5.2 api to reply to my prompts.
+I do think that 774 steps is good.

 ```
 model: gpt-5.2